tomochann12-github/tomochann12-github/README.md

     I play Minecraft Java Edition.
     I have some command skills and would like to try my hand at creating a plugin someday.

-    Thank you for taking the time to read my introduction ;)
+    Thank you for taking the time to read my introduction XD

   ```